uci-iasl/website/README.md

 A good default for the id is your UCI email address without the `@uci.edu` domain part, but, if you do not like that to be your id, you can use a different one of your liking.
-For the sake of consistency, please prefer an id in the form of `flast`, `fmlast`, `last`, `firstlast`, or `firstmlast`, where `first` and `last` stand for your first and last names, respectively, and `f` and `m` stand for the first letters of your first and middle names, respectively, all in lowercase.
+For the sake of consistency, please prefer an all-lowercase id in the form of `flast`, `fmlast`, `last`, `firstlast`, or `firstmlast`, where `first` and `last` stand for your first and last names, respectively, and `f` and `m` stand for the first letters of your first and middle names, respectively.
 If none of that works for you, something else is fine, too, but please keep it more or less formal and do not make it too short or too long.